The Forge Gathering

 What about our free time?
 What’s on offer?

-During both afternoons and evenings, there is free time for you to use as you like.
+During both afternoons and evenings on our residential forges, there is free time for you to use as you like.
 You can head out for a walk or for a drink in a coffee shop.
 There are always plenty of board games to enjoy (if you enjoy games, please bring your favourites to play with others!), and plenty of people to chat to.
 Depending on venue and location, we’ll often organise some activities too – perhaps to a local place of interest, or using a facility offered by the venue.
 You are also very welcome to sleep, read or enjoy the outside space – it’s entirely up to you.

 In the evenings we generally chat, play games, eat ice-cream and relax together.
 Sometimes there are organised activities.
 Recent Forge evenings have included a Bake-Off watch party, a quiz, Disney karaoke and a Beetle drive!